An identity involving symmetric polynomials and the geometry of Lagrangian Grassmannians: Introduction

 The identity in Theorem \ref{theo1} provides an effective way of dealing with integrals over Lagrangian Grassmannians.
 The idea is as follows.
 The localization formula in equivariant cohomology allows us to express integrals in terms of some data attached to the fixed points of a torus action.
 In particular, for the Grassmannians, we obtain interesting expressions involving rational polynomials.
 In the previous work \cite{H}, the author has discovered the case of classical Grassmannians.
 Continuously, this paper is related to the integral formula for Lagrangian Grassmannians.
 In order to state the result, we first recall the definition of a Lagrangian Grassmannian.

 \begin{definition} Let $V$ be a complex vector space of dimension $2n$ endowed with a symplectic (i.e., non-degenerate, skew-symmetric, bilinear) form.
-We denote by $LG(n)$ the {\it Lagrangian Grassmannian} parametrizing Lagrangian (i.e, maximal isotropic) subspaces of $V$. \end{definition} Note that $LG(n)$ is a smooth subvarieties of the ordinary Grassmannian $G(n,2n)$ of $V$.
+We denote by $LG(n)$ the {\it Lagrangian Grassmannian} parametrizing Lagrangian (i.e, maximal isotropic) subspaces of $V$. \end{definition} Note that $LG(n)$ is a smooth subvariety of the ordinary Grassmannian $G(n,2n)$ of $V$.
 Its dimension is

 The cohomology ring of $LG(n)$, which agrees with the ring of Schur $\tilde{Q}$--polynomials, was discovered by Pragacz \cite{P}, Pragacz--Ratajski \cite{PR}.
 For combinatorial aspects of this theory, we refer to the work of Boe--Hiller \cite{BH} and Stembridge \cite{S}.
 Recently, the study of Lagrangian Grassmannians has been focused on exploring the theory in equivariant and quantum setting.
 For the equivariant setting, we refer to the work of Ikeda \cite{I} and Ikeda--Naruse \cite{IN}.
 For the quantum setting, we refer to the work of Buch-Kresch-Tamvakis \cite{BKT1} and Kresch--Tamvakis \cite{KT1}.
-For more further results in this direction, we refer to the recent work of Buch--Kresch--Tamvakis \cite{BKT2, BKT3}.
+For more further results in this direction, we refer to the recent works of Buch--Kresch--Tamvakis \cite{BKT2, BKT3} and Ikeda-Mihalcea-Naruse \cite{IMN}.

-We are mainly interested in integration over Lagrangian Grassmannians.
+We are mainly interested in the integration over the Lagrangian Grassmannian.
 More precisely, let us consider the following integral:

 where $\Phi(\mathcal S)$ is a characteristic class of the tautological sub-bundle $\mathcal S$ on $LG(n)$.
 Using the localization formula in equivariant cohomology, Zielenkiewicz \cite{Z} presented a way of expressing the integral as an iterated residue at infinity of a holomorphic function.
-However, there is no guarantee that the expression appearing in the localization formula for the Grassmannian is in fact a constant rather than a rational function.
 As an insightful application, the identity in Theorem \ref{theo1} provides an effective way of handling such an expression.

 \begin{theorem} Suppose that $\Phi(\mathcal S)$ is represented by a symmetric polynomial $P(x_1,\ldots,x_n)$ of degree not greater than $\frac{n(n+1)}{2}$ in $n$ variables $x_1,\ldots,x_n$ which are the Chern roots of the tautological sub-bundle $\mathcal S$ on $LG(n)$.
 Then the integral